wcm-io-devops/conga/src/site/markdown/extensibility.md

 CONGA allows to provider custom plugins that are applied on generated files:

 * **File Header Plugin**: Plugin is used to add a CONGA file header to all generated files.
-The plugin controls at which position and with which comment syntax the headers are inserted.
+The plugin controls at which position and with which comment syntax the headers are inserted. *)
-* **Validator Plugin**: Plugin validates files after generation to ensure they are syntactically correct.
+* **Validator Plugin**: Plugin validates files after generation to ensure they are syntactically correct. *)
-* **Handlebars Escaping Strategy Plugin**: Plugin allows to define escaping rules for special chars.
+* **Handlebars Escaping Strategy Plugin**: Plugin allows to define escaping rules for special chars. *)
 * **Post Processor Plugin**: Plugin that operations on a generated file, e.g. to convert it to a binary file.

-Theses plugins detect files with certain extensions, and are executed automatically on them.
+*) Theses plugins detect files with certain extensions, and are executed automatically on them.

 Other plugins:

-* **Mulitply Plugin**: Plugin controls the generation of multiple files from a single file definition.
+* **Multiply Plugin**: Plugin controls the generation of multiple files from a single file definition.
 * **Handlebars Helper Plugin**: Plugin allows to register your own Handlebar helper to define custom handlebar expression usable in the CONGA templates.
 * **Node Model Export Plugin**: Allows to export "model data" (expanded configurations, list of generated files and tenants) from CONGA to a file which can be picked up by infrastructure automation tools
 * **URL File Plugin**: Allows to copy or download files from external sources identified via "URL prefixes"